abemscac/pies-doc/docs/vue3/composables.md

 - A `loading` state to indicate if the API call is still going on.
 - A `users` state to store the API response (an array of user).

-So in your component, you would probably do it like this:
+So in your component, you would probably do this:

 ```html title="UsersPage.vue" showLineNumbers
 <template>